-Likewise, applicants who have recently undergone long-term medical or nursing home care—or who have received recent treatment or diagnostic tests—will not be eligible for AARP’s term coverage.
+Likewise, applicants who have recently undergone long-term medical or nursing home care or received recent treatment or diagnostic tests will not be eligible for AARP’s term coverage.

 Level Benefit Term Life does not have a waiting period, which means that coverage takes effect in the full amount immediately after a policy is issued.
-The benefit amount remains fixed throughout the duration of the policy, though the premiums will increase.
+The benefit amount remains fixed throughout the policy, though the premiums will increase.

 At first glance, AARP’s Level Benefit Term Life policy looks less expensive than most final expense policies, but it’s an apples-to-oranges comparison.
-The vast majority of final expense policies are whole life policies—they’re guaranteed to never lapse or increase premiums.
+Most final expense policies are whole-life policies, guaranteed never to lapse or increase premiums.

-Most applicants for funeral insurance want to be absolutely certain than the insurance money will be available to pay for final expenses, regardless of how long the insured lives.
-A policy you can outlive, and which your surviving loved ones might potentially not benefit from, doesn’t provide that certainty.
+Most funeral insurance applicants want to be certain that the insurance money will be available to pay for final expenses, regardless of how long the insured lives.
+A policy you can outlive and which your surviving loved ones might potentially not benefit from doesn’t provide that certainty.